codevise/pageflow-outline-navigation-bar/README.md

     # app/assets/stylesheets/pageflow/themes/default.css.scss
     @import "pageflow/outline_navigation_bar/themes/default";

-Execute `bundle install` Restart the application server.
+Execute `bundle install` and restart the application server.
+Now the widget type can be enabled in your feature settings.

 ## Troubleshooting